-- 1. The class Π^{HR} denotes the most general class of policies; all policies we consider in the book are in this class.
+- 1. The class ΠHR denotes the most general class of policies; all policies we consider in the book are in this class.
 We require this level of generality to define optimality, but we will often not require this level of generality to find optimal policies.
 For example, in finite horizon models it will be sufficient to restrict one's search for an optimal policy to the class of Markovian deterministic policies (see Section 2.4). - 2.
-Policies in Π^{HR} generally cannot be implemented in long finite horizon or infinite horizon models because storage requirements increase exponentially with respect to the planning horizon length.
+Policies in $\Pi^{HR}$ generally cannot be implemented in long finite horizon or infinite horizon models because storage requirements increase exponentially with respect to the planning horizon length.
 Fortunately, in finite horizon models, there exist optimal policies in this class that are Markovian and deterministic, and in infinite horizon models, there exist optimal policies that are stationary and deterministic. - 3.
 Stationary policies are most relevant to infinite horizon models.
-Results in Chapters 5 - 6 will use the result that there exist stationary deterministic policies that are optimal in the class of history-dependent randomized policies under several different optimality criteria. - 4.
+Proofs and methods in Chapters ?? ?? will use the result that there exist stationary deterministic policies that are optimal in the class of history-dependent randomized policies under several different optimality criteria. - 4.
 In finite horizon models, a Markovian deterministic policy may be characterized by a lookup table.
 A lookup table is an array in which rows correspond to states, columns correspond to decision epochs and an entry indicates which action the policy selects in that state at that decision epoch.
 Although a useful conceptual framework, a lookup table may be an impractical method of encoding a policy in models with a large number of states.
-Chapter 10 on approximate dynamic programming provides some approaches for addressing this challenge.

-5. Figure 2.4 summarizes the relationship between policy classes.
-Although not represented in the figure, there exist policies that are stationary and history-dependent (i.e., non-Markovian).
-See Exercise 3.
+Chapter ?? on approximate dynamic programming provides some approaches for addressing this challenge. - 5.
+Figure 2.4 summarizes the relationship between policy classes.
+Although not represented in the figure, there may exist policies that are stationary and history-dependent (i.e., non-Markovian).
+(I think we should omit this possibility) See Exercise 3.
 However, they represent "edge cases" and are uncommon.
-Thus, in this book, we only consider stationary policies within the Markovian class.
+Thus, in this book, we only consider stationary policies within the Markovian class. &lt;sup>6In most cases, a stationary policy is necessarily Markovian.